JonmarCorpuz/SecondBrain/Protocol - IP.md

 The subnet ID in an IPv6 address identifies a specific subnet within a network

+* Two subnets within the same network cannot have the same IPv6 network address and client ID combination

 ### Interface Identifier (Client ID)

 The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address